Ophthalmology Fellowship Program

 Moran has six full-time retina faculty, including Paul Bernstein, MD, PhD, professor; M.E.
 Hartnett, MD, professor; Rachael Jacoby, MD, assistant professor; Akbar Shakoor, MD, assistant professor; Michael Teske, MD, professor; and Albert Vitale, MD, professor; and Marissa B. Larochelle, MD, assistant professor.
-They provide extensive hands-on training in adult and pediatric vitreo-retinal surgery, medical retina, and posterior uveitis at three busy teaching hospitals including the Moran Eye Center at the University of Utah Hospitals and Clinics, Salt Lake City Veterans Affairs Medical Center, and Primary Children's Hospital.
+They provide extensive hands-on training in adult and pediatric vitreo-retinal surgery, medical retina, and posterior uveitis at three busy teaching hospitals including the Moran Eye Center at University of Utah Health, Salt Lake City Veterans Affairs Medical Center, and Primary Children's Hospital.

-Thank you for your interest in the Moran International fellowship working with Geoffrey Tabin, MD.
-Please note this is a 2nd year fellowship, meaning a prior year in a United States program in Cornea, Glaucoma or Retina fellowship must proceed this fellowship.
-The fellow will spend approximately 6-8 months of the 12 month fellowship working in the developing world, teaching clinical and surgical aspects of ophthalmology.
+Thank you for your interest in the Moran International fellowship.
+Please note this is a 2nd year fellowship, meaning a prior year in a United States program in cornea, glaucoma, or retina fellowship must proceed this fellowship.
+The fellow will spend approximately six to eight months of the 12 month fellowship working in the developing world, teaching clinical and surgical aspects of ophthalmology.
 The balance will be spent at the John A Moran Eye Center.

-For more information, please contact Elaine Peterson, C-TAGME, Program Manager, Department of Ophthalmology and Visual Sciences Academic Office at 801.585.6701.
+For more information, please contact Elaine Peterson, C-TAGME, Program Manager, Department of Ophthalmology & Visual Sciences Academic Office at 801-585-6701.

 The University of Utah School of Medicine does not discriminate on the basis of gender, gender identity/expression, sexual orientation, race, age, religion, color, national origin, disability, genetic information, or veteran's status.